Board of Advisors

 Nancy C. Sharts-Hopko, PhD, RN, FAAN

 Nancy Sharts-Hopko is a professor and director of the doctoral program in the College of Nursing at Villanova University.
 In the mid-1980s she lived most of three years in Asia, where she served as a short-term consultant for the World Health Organization in Bangladesh and taught and conducted research at St. Luke's College of Nursing, Tokyo.
 Her Master of Arts degree in nursing education and doctoral degree were completed at New York University in 1983.
 With a background in maternal-infant and women's health nursing, Sharts-Hopko served on the FDA's Advisory Committee on Maternal Health and Fertility Drugs 1992–1995 and was a member of the FDA's Advisory Committee on Obstetrical and Gynecological Devices 1999–2003.
 Since its inception through 2011, she has served as a member and chair of the National League for Nursing Certification Commission.
 Sharts-Hopko served from 2003–2007 on the board of advisors of Sigma Theta Tau International.
+She was named one of the Top 100 Alumni Legacy Leaders in 2014 during the School’s 100th anniversary.

 Virginia A. Caine, MD